udhavm47/cybersecurity/README.md

-# These are projects and practices related to cybersecurity
+# These are my projects and practices related to cybersecurity

 Clone the repository and do the following